Heartbreak, Loss, and Bullying in Recovery

 How to handle heartbreak, loss or bullying in recovery (I suppose I could just say, ‘How to handle life in recovery’ if I wanted to keep it simple.):

 • Go to more meetings: Going through a breakup, job loss or death in recovery is tough (understatement, I know).
-That is why you need to get yourself out there, put yourself in a safe environment – a place where you are free to vent, rant and purge your emotions.
+That is why you need to get yourself out there, and put yourself in a safe environment – a place where you are free to vent, rant, and purge your emotions.
 There are people in the rooms who have been through the same thing or are going through the same thing… you are never alone in NA or AA.
 Plus, listening to others share in a meeting could completely alter your perspective and give you a dose of hope.

 • Speak to your sponsor: There is a reason that AA and NA suggest having a sponsor.
-Let’s be honest, sometimes us addicts cannot exactly think clearly – we need someone to guide us through our thought process.
+Let’s be honest, sometimes we addicts cannot exactly think clearly – we need someone to guide us through our thought process.
 When going through heartbreak or loss we most certainly cannot trust our thinking.
 Speak to your sponsor before you act on a whim.

 • Seek counselling/attend relapse prevention groups: If you are concerned for your well-being, get yourself professional help.
 I have seen many men and women come into a relapse prevention group after years of clean time because of serious loss or just plain complacency.
 There is no shame in taking preventative measures… this is your life after all, and you are worth recovery.

 • Step Work: Some people hate it, some people love it.
 The bottom line is that step work, well, works.
 Go back to the basics and start from step one.
 Not only will the process open you up to parts of yourself you had neglected, it also helps you discover your worth again while at the same time, allowing you to grieve safely.